-Height - The vertical distance of a structure, as measured from the mean original grade (prior to construction) of the ground at the downhill side of the structure to the highest point of the roof or any rooftop structure or feature such as a deck, fence, railing, or widow's walk, but excluding the vertical distance of any (i) chimney, steeple, heating or cooling appurtenance, ventilator, antenna, transmission tower, windmill, skylight, tank, bulkhead, solar panel, or similar structure having no floor area, or (ii) dome, tower, or spire provided such feature is not habitable.
+Height - The vertical distance of a structure, as measured from the mean original grade (prior to construction) of the ground at the downhill side of the structure to the highest point of the roof or any rooftop structure or feature such as a deck, fence, railing, or widow's walk, but excluding the vertical distance of any (i) chimney, steeple, heating or cooling appurtenance, ventilator, antenna, transmission tower, windmill, skylight, tank, bulkhead, roof-mounted solar panel, or similar structure having no floor area, or (ii) dome, tower, or spire provided such feature is not habitable.
+For ground-mounted solar energy facilities and accessory solar energy systems, the vertical distance between the mean original grade (prior to construction) at the point where a solar panel is fixed to the ground and the highest point of the solar panel when oriented at maximum tilt.